Profinite commensurability of S-arithmetic groups: Introduction and setup

 Here, as usual, the function \(\sgn(x)\) takes the values \(-1\), \(0\) or \(1\) according to whether \(x\) is \(<0\), \(=0\) or \(>0\).
 We will explain at the end of the paper that it is possible to drop the assumption of unramified \(S\) and \(T\) both from Theorem~\ref{thm:l2bettiprofinite} and from Corollary~\ref{cor:signofeuler} if one assumes instead that the group \(\mathbf{G}\) splits over \(k\) and \(l\).
+In the arithmetic case, when \(S\) consists of the infinite places only, a more in-depth analysis shows that the sign of the Euler characteristic is a profinite invariant even if the group \(\mathbf{G}\) is allowed to vary.
+The absolute value of the Euler characteristic is then however not a profinite invariant.
+These results will appear in~\cite{Kammeyer-et-al:profinite-invariants}.